 From the TAC, an allowance is made for recreational and customary fishing and other fishing-related mortality, and the remainder is the total allowable commercial catch (TACC).

-MPI's Harvest Strategy Standard (HSS) guides the way we manage fish stocks under the QMS.
+Fisheries New Zealand's Harvest Strategy Standard (HSS) guides the way we manage fish stocks under the QMS.

 Under the standard, we monitor and manage fish stocks using 4 performance measures.